Posted by - July 30, 2018

 You have more than likely at some point, whether it be in a Hollywood movie or in the news, heard or read something about someone being kidnapped and held for ransom.
 You hear about it, see it in movies, but probably go about your everyday life not worrying too much about it.
 However, while the likelihood of someone you deeply care for being kidnapped and held for ransom is low, it will most likely happen to computer data at some point or another.

-In this recent article, it discusses how ransomware is becoming one of the most prevalent forms of cyberattacks; and that it has increased by 231% between 2016 and 2017.
+A recent article discusses how ransomware is becoming one of the most prevalent forms of cyberattacks; and that it has increased by 231% between 2016 and 2017.
 Despite this increase, a study conducted by AVG shows that still roughly 1 out of 3 small business owners have no idea what ransomware is or how to protect themselves.
 Considering how expensive ransomware attacks can be, this number is alarmingly high.
 It is very important to understand how these attacks are commonly orchestrated and how to best protect yourself and your business.

 1. Be vigilant in updating your software.